-It also doesn’t help that the needs of consumers are growing with every passing year, and internal identity management systems are not built to keep up.
+Apart from this, employee IAM also doesn’t help when the needs of consumers are growing with every passing year, and internal identity management systems are not built to keep up.

 This is where customer IAM solutions come in.
-These solutions have been built to specifically handle the requirements for customer authentication, scalability, privacy and data regulations, the user experience, as well as integration.
+These solutions have been built to handle customer authentication requirements, scalability, privacy and data regulations, user experience, and integration.

-In comparison to internal management, a customer identity and access management (CIAM) solution improves the customer experience, reduces security risks, shrinks costs, and increases the availability of applications.
+Compared to employee IAM, a customer identity and access management (CIAM) solution improves the customer experience, reduces security risks, shrinks costs, and increases the availability of applications.

 In this infographic, we compare the following features of both an IAM and CIAM solution: